Assassination of Charlie Kirk: Use of artificial intelligence on social media

+Artificial intelligence was presumably used in posts on social media by supporters and mourners of Kirk to memorialize him, including posts by megachurches depicting him being welcomed into heaven by Jesus.
+Additionally, a trend arose to create and spread AI-generated "Kirkified" meme images pasting Kirk's likeness onto the faces of popular culture figures or random people.

 Public reaction

 Opinion polling

 Public concern about political violence was high after Kirk's killing.
 In a September 12 YouGov poll, 87% agreed that political violence is a problem.
 18% of liberals and 7% of conservatives interviewed said that political violence "can sometimes be justified".
 Of those aged 18–29, 22% agreed, while only 3% over 65 did.
 YouGov said that public attitudes have varied over time depending on the identity of the victims, with concern rising more after an attack on a member of one's own party.
 Other outlets noted earlier polls with differing results: in a May 2025 poll, roughly 20% of both parties considered violence "acceptable" for political ends, while in two polls from 2023 and 2024, roughly 10% of Democrats and 30% of Republicans said that violence may be "necessary".

 According to G. Elliott Morris, polling exaggerates approval of political violence; research by Bright Line Watch has found that less than 5% condone violent felonies to achieve political goals, with little difference between parties.
 Furthermore, individuals tend to significantly overestimate approval of violence within the other party, and are less likely to support it themselves when informed of the actual statistics.